OC Lawyer Spews Racist Stereotypes Of Asians To Mock ‘Crazy Rich Asians’ Movie

 “Then if they were not smart enough to become a doctor, ‘marry docta.’
 If they didn’t marry a doctor, they were encouraged to marry a lawyer,” Ignatius wrote in a deleted Facebook post.

 Ignatius says all her white friends who married Asian women got suckered.
-“Yes, my sucker Caucasian male lawyer friends who marries Asian women were completely poached for dollars and earning potential,” she wrote.
+“Yes, my sucker Caucasian male lawyer friends who married Asian women were completely poached for dollars and earning potential,” she wrote.

 Christina Ignatius lamented that there’s no getting away from those annoying Asians because — lo and behold! — Asians like to travel too.